FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <u>Step 2:</u> Check <b>use all log files in directory</b> if more than one log file for set of files exist.<br>
 Let's say you've made a three day trip to Venice.
 In such case all photos will reside in single folder, but three (or more) log files will exist for that set of photos.<br>
 Note: In this case, it doesn't matter which (of multiple) log file you choose.
 Important is, all log files must have the same extension.<br>
 <br>
 <u>Step 3:</u> Optional: Show on Map.
 Use this to visually check the log files.</b>.<br>
 <u>Step 4:</u> Choose <b>Reference DateTime value</b>.<br>
 Here you define which photo DateTime values to compare with those in log file.<br>
 <br>
 <u>Step 5:</u> Margin before or beyond Track.
-Change this if the time of your images is not within 1800 secs
+Change this if the time of your images is not within 1800 secs (default)
-(default) of the track time.<br>
+of the track time.<br>
 <u>Step 6:</u> Choose if <b>TimeZone offset</b> is needed to be taken into account.<br>
 This is a funny one...
 The thing is, log files contain UTC time, while a camera is usually set to local time (where the photo is taken).
 In most cases, we are dealing with two scenarios:<br>
 <ul>
     <li>Case A: Photos are taken in your local (time) area<br>
     -in this case there's no need to use TimeZone offset option.
-Short
-    explanation: if TimeZone offset option doesn't exist, ExifTool "assumes" that camera time and PC's system time have the same TimeZone offset and ExifTool will handle logged UTC time automatically.</li>
+Short explanation: if TimeZone offset option doesn't exist, ExifTool "assumes" that camera time and PC's system time have the same TimeZone offset and ExifTool will handle the logged UTC time automatically.</li>
     <li>Case B: Photos are taken somewhere outside your local TimeZone area<br>
     -in this case you must use TimeZone offset option.
-Example: if you live in New York and photo was taken in Vienna, then you must set TimeZone offset to +01 (depending on winter/summer time?)</li>
+Example: if you live in New York and the photo was taken in Vienna, then you must set TimeZone offset to +01 (depending on winter/summer time?)</li>
 </ul>
 In both cases above it's assumed, that camera is set to local time of where photos are taken.
 It's also assumed, that when geotagging, your PC/laptop is set to your local (home) TimeZone.<br>
 For further reading/questions see <a href="https://exiftool.org/forum/index.php/topic,3333.0.html">here</a>.<br><br>
 <u>Step 7:</u> Check Update Geo Location, if you wish to update Country, Province and City.<br>
 Click on <a href="#m_geotag_setup"><b>Setup Geo</b></a> to control how these fields are filled.<br>